-The Trango 2 addresses this problem by using pole clips that do not bend the poles as much and are easier to control; simply start by clipping all of them from the bottom moving upward during windy set-ups.
 Hilleberg dome tents like the Jannu and Tarra address this problem by using short pole sleeves at the bottom and pole clips for everything else.

 The poles of the Mountain 25 fit securely into grommets, while the fly attaches via the same grommets underneath the main body.
 We think attaching the fly to the body in this manner is incredibly easy and secure.
-This tent has 16 much nicer-than-average DAC aluminum stakes and four snow parachutes, something our testing team found to be an excellent extra touch.
+This tent has 16 much nicer-than-average DAC aluminum stakes and four snow parachutes - something our testing team found to be an excellent extra touch.

 This is where the Mountain 25 excels; it is an extreme conditions tent that has been proven to offer high performance in absolutely atrocious conditions.
-It excels in nearly all mountain conditions, as it features a bomber pole design, a nice tight pitch, and several strong guy points that make it one of the strongest tents in our review.
+It excels in nearly all-mountain conditions, as it features a bomber pole design, a nice tight pitch, and several strong guy points that make it one of the strongest tents in our review.

 Compared to most of the 4 season tents in our review, with nearly all of the tents offering limited ventilation options, this tent's inner fabric handles moisture and condensation better than most.
-Some moisture would be present if we zipped it up in cold and dry environments, but the Mountain 25 gets noticeably less condensation than the Trango 2 or BD Fitzroy.
+Some moisture would be present if we zipped it up in cold and dry environments, but the Mountain 25 gets noticeably less condensation than the BD Fitzroy.

 It has snow flaps on the vestibule, which create a tight seal; this can help keep new snow out when buried.
 This not only made the tent more secure but also minimized the amount of spindrift that would enter during a storm.

 Offering 32 square feet of floor space, it feels super cush inside and is a great option for expedition style climbing and base camping use.
-Its main competitor, the Trango 2, has an additional eight sq. ft. of interior space.
-We appreciated the increased living room in the Trango 2, it is a little over one pound heavier than the Mountain 25.

-For comfort and livability, our testers loved all the mesh pockets, and spacious (8 square foot) hooped front vestibule; the vestibule easily fit two packs and still has enough room to get in and out of the tent while shedding wet layers before entering the central part of the tent.
+For comfort and livability, our testers loved all the mesh pockets, and spacious (eight square foot) hooped front vestibule; the vestibule easily fit two packs and still has enough room to get in and out of the tent while shedding wet layers before entering the central part of the tent.
 We cooked over two dozen nights in the vestibule, and we made extensive use of the snow flaps.
 They helped create a nice secure place that also helped anchor the entire tent.
 The smaller three square foot vestibule was big enough to store boots or one to two mostly empty packs, but only if you leaned them against the main wall of the inner tent.

-Overall, this is a pretty bomber tent that is certainly one of the burlier options in our review.
+Overall, this is a pretty bomber tent that is one of the burlier options in our review.
 The latest version uses a different fly than the older one.
 While technically thinner, it should hold up better over time in several ways.
-The new fly features 40D nylon and 1500 mm PU/silicone coating, which offers superior longevity and will hold its water resistance longer than the previous polyester fly.
+The new fly features 40D nylon and 1500 mm PU/silicone coating, which offers superior longevity and will hold its water-resistance longer than the previous polyester fly.
 The previous fly was considerably more prone to hydrolysis (chemical breakup) than silnylon fabrics (now featured on the current version) that might last twice as long in wet conditions.
 It uses high-quality DAC poles that are an industry standard.
 Beyond most company warranties, our testers found the newest model to be above average for construction quality, and we even felt like it was better than the previous model.

 The North Face Mountain 25 is a sweet expedition and winter camping tent.
 It is light enough that it's serviceable for other applications like general mountaineering in the lower 48.
-However, if you see yourself mostly mountaineering in the lower 48, we might recommend something a little lighter and more packable.
+However, if you see yourself mostly mountaineering in the lower 48, we'd recommend something a little lighter and more packable.